 - 44. The potential members of the Class as defined are so numerous that joinder of all the members of the Class is impracticable.
+While the precise number of Class Members has not been determined at this time, Plaintiffs are informed and believe that Defendants employed during the relevant time periods at least ninety workers in the State of California.
 The number of Class Members is great, but not so great as to make the class unmanageable.
 It therefore is impractical to join each Class Member as a named plaintiff.
 Accordingly, utilization of a class action is the most economically feasible means of determining the merits of this litigation. - 45.
 Despite the size of the proposed Class, the Class Members are readily ascertainable through an examination of the records that Defendants are required by law to keep.
 Likewise, the dollar amount owed to each Class Member is readily ascertainable by an examination of those same records.